Brachioplasty Cost Considerations

 Medicare Rebate in Australia

 The Australian government offers a Medicare rebate to patients who meet the criteria for medical services listed in the Medicare Benefits Schedule (MBS).
-The rebate will not cover the total cost of medical services related to procedures such as arm lift surgery.
+The rebate will not cover the total cost of medical services related to procedures such as brachioplasty surgery.
 However, it can lessen a patient’s financial burden.
 The patient is responsible for paying the difference out-of-pocket.

 MBS Item 30169 | Medicare Benefits Schedule